-Premarital or Prenuptial agreements allow couples to clarify their rights to the other person’s property in the event that a marriage ends either by divorce or death.
+Premarital agreement or Prenuptial agreements allow couples to clarify their rights to the other person’s property in the event that a marriage ends either by divorce or death.
 Usually Premarital Agreements are entered into by parties who have already acquired significant assets prior to the marriage through work or inheritance (or know that they will receive a large inheritance in the future).
 Premarital Agreements are also a good idea when one or both of the parties has children from a previous marriage to protect or if the couple plans to keep completely separate finances during the marriage.

 Things Premarital Agreements Can Do

 A premarital agreement can provide an exact formula for how assets will be distributed if a divorce occurs, instead of relying on the court for an equitable property settlement.
 For example the agreement can state that each party would get exactly 50% of the assets and debt acquired during a marriage.